-To date there have been 178 definite and probable cases of variant CJD in the UK, 27-cases in France, and 26 cases elsewhere in the world.
+To date there have been 178 definite and probable cases of variant CJD in the UK, 28-cases in France, and 26 cases elsewhere in the world.
 Some of these latter cases are thought to have acquired the disease in the UK.
 The other patients are thought to have been infected in their country of origin, but possibly through eating beef of UK origin.
+In 2020, a case of variant CJD was reported in a technician who had previously worked in a French prion research laboratory.
+The infection is plausibly related to accidental occupational exposure to BSE adapted murine brain samples 7.5 years earlier (NEJM 2020; 383: 83-85).
 Details on the number of UK and world-wide cases of variant CJD can be found on the National Creutzfeldt-Jakob Disease Research and Surveillance Unit (NCJDRSU) website (www.cjd.ed.ac.uk).
 The eventual number of individuals within the UK population likely to develop variant CJD remains uncertain, though the number of new cases is diminishing with 2 in the past 5 years (the last being in 2016) and it is similarly uncertain how many current or past blood or tissue donors could be incubating the disease.
 All cases of clinical variant CJD, except three from the UK, are believed to be primary cases resulting from eating BSE contaminated meat products.
+In

-In December 2003, the first presumed transmission of variant CJD by blood transfusion was described.
+December 2003, the first presumed transmission of variant CJD by blood transfusion was described.
 The transfusion occurred in 1996; the blood donor was well at the time but went on to develop symptoms of variant CJD in 1999.
-The recipient was diagnosed with variant

-CJD in 2003.
+The recipient was diagnosed with variant CJD in 2003.
 A probable transmission of variant CJD prions, not leading to clinical disease, was reported in July 2004.
 On this occasion the patient received blood in 1999 from a donor who went on to develop symptoms of variant CJD 18 months later.
 The recipient died of unrelated causes 5 years after the transfusion with no evidence of neurological disease but at post-mortem was found to have evidence of abnormal prion accumulation in the spleen and a lymph node.
 The second presumed blood-associated transmission leading to clinical disease was reported in February 2006.
-The patient developed symptoms of variant CJD about 20 months after donating blood.
+The patient developed symptoms about 8 years after receiving a blood transfusion from a donor who developed symptoms of variant CJD about 20 months after donating blood.
 A third presumed blood-associated transmission leading to clinical disease was reported in January 2007 in a patient who developed symptoms just over 8 years after receiving a blood transfusion from a donor whose symptoms of variant CJD appeared about 17 months after donating this blood.
 This donor was also associated with one of the earlier transmissions.